 Disability Employment Program

-The Disability Program is responsible for ensuring that all programs, activities, and employment matters affecting people with disabilities are provided throughout the DTRA.
+The Disability Employment Program (DEP) is responsible for ensuring that all programs, activities, and employment matters affecting people with disabilities are provided throughout the DTRA.
 The program works to promote the hiring and advancement of people with disabilities and to advise both management and individuals with disabilities.
 The program is in place to monitor and address overarching concerns that are determined to be affecting individuals with disabilities in the workplace throughout their careers, from recruitment to retirement.

 A Disability is defined as (1)A physical or mental impairment that substantially limits one or more of the major life activities of such individual; (2) A record of such an impairment; or (3)Being regarded as having such an impairment

-The Disability Compliance Program is regulated by The Rehabilitation Act which prohibits discrimination on the basis of disability in programs conducted by Federal Agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.
+The DEP is regulated by The Rehabilitation Act which prohibits discrimination on the basis of disability in programs conducted by Federal Agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.
 The standards for determining employment discrimination under the Rehabilitation Act are the same as those used in title I of the Americans with Disabilities Act.
 In 1992 Congress made the Rehabilitation Act of 1973 and the ADA essentially the same by amending the Rehabilitation Act to apply the ADA standards to federal employment.